-Alan is a business minded Designer (past President - and Chairman - of 3 Chambers in Kent) running his own business - Custom Marketing Resources (01622 820841) - in its' fifteenth year.
+Alan is a business minded Designer (past President - and Chairman - of 3 Chambers in Kent) running his own business - Custom Marketing Resources (01622 820841) - since 1994.
 Alan has formed The Lenham Valley Business Association where he organises and presents the monthly network meetings.
 He is also chair of the organising committee.
 LVBA has a 20+ page website and a 64 page business directory.

 You will learn even more about him - and see what his customers say - on his website http://www.cmr-group.co.uk He is willing to provide free advice by phone too - even about websites.

 Register with CMR by email today - there's always something new to hear. email@example.com